 “While bloodhounds are considered the “Cadillac” for human scent discriminate trailing, we are finding that we can significantly increase a patrol dog’s scent discriminate capabilities using our training methods and scent collection techniques,” said Scent Evidence K9 CEO, Paul Coley.
 The Winnebago County Sheriff’s Office has both bloodhounds and patrol dogs like Chico.
-Deputy Pearson, trained by Scent Evidence K9 at our Training Headquarters in Bolivar, TN., has now had successes with both K9 types.
+Deputy Pearson, trained by Scent Evidence K9 and has now had successes with both K9 types.

 Bloodhounds have unique physical qualities that make them the first choice for scent discriminate trailing in missing person searches and trailing suspects.
 Bloodhounds can work aged trails, sometimes days or weeks old, over long distances and a variety of environmental conditions.
 Traditionally, patrol dogs are trained to track ground disturbance or footfall, which can limit their capability to effectively search for a specific person.